multimediamike/SaltyGME/README.md

 It works under Windows, Mac OS X, and Linux.
 [Visit the Game Music Appreciation](http://gamemusic.multimedia.cx/) website for a searchable database of video game music.

+**Note that SaltyGME should be considered deprecated.
+Visit [the cirrusretro-players repository](https://github.com/multimediamike/cirrusretro-players) ([and associated website](https://cirrusretro.com/)) for a chiptune playback solution that leverages pure JavaScript and thus enjoys broader browser support.**

 # Development
 Set up the Native Client development environment per the instructions at [Google's website for NaCl development](https://developers.google.com/native-client/).